vampard/portfolio/README.md

     - Q. What month has the most imported cases from overseas?
     - Q. Which district has the most imported cases from overseas?

-## Open Source Insights from 8 Years Report Data
-  * [Overview](https://github.com/vampard/portfolio/raw/master/Open%20Source%20Insights%20from%208%20Years%20Report%20Data/Open%20Source%20Insights%20from%208%20Years%20Report%20Data.docx) <- you can download and have a look at it
-  * [work sample for webinar](https://github.com/vampard/portfolio/raw/master/Open%20Source%20Insights%20from%208%20Years%20Report%20Data/for_webinar.pdf) <- you can download and have a look at it
-  * Applied skills:
-    * Collecting: Python(pandas, numpy, tqdm, os, shutil
-    * Pre-processing: Python(pandas, numpy, matplotlib)
-    * Analysis and Visualisation: Taebleau
-  * A wide range of insights for questions below
-    * How many open sources domestic companies have used?
-    * What kind of open sources and licenses are used in domestic companies the most?